Skip to Main Content

 1. Do a search for images that you would like to find in the search box.

-4. You can check the Copyright restrictions on images, by clicking on an image and locating the copyright symbols to the bottom right of the image.
-The Some rights reserved link will take you to an explanation of how you may use the image.
+You can check the reuse restrictions on an image by clicking it and locating the copyright symbols to the bottom right of the image.
+The some rights reserved link will take you to an explanation of how you may use the image.

 The same search techniques will work in both flickr and The Commons to find free and public domain images.